stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

    - s to EI's sequence number + 1.
    - i to 0.
    - e to 0.
-5. I and R build the formation transaction F.
-6. Increment i.
+4. Increment i.
-7. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the initial contributions.
+5. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the initial contributions.
-8. Sign and exchange a declaration transaction D_i.
+6. Sign and exchange a declaration transaction D_i.
-9. I and R sign and exchange signatures for formation transaction F.
+7. I and R sign and exchange the formation transaction F.
-10. I or R submit F.
+8. I or R submit F.

 It is important that F is signed after C_i and D_i because F will make the accounts EI and ER 2-of-2 multisig.
-Without C_i and D_i, I and R would not be able to close the channel, or regain control of the accounts, and the assets within without coordinating with each other.
+Without C_i and D_i, I and R would not be able to close the channel, or regain control of the accounts and the assets within, without coordinating with each other.

 The transactions are constructed as follows:

 - F, the _formation transaction_, changes escrow accounts EI and ER to be 2-of-2 multisig accounts.
-F has source account E, and sequence number set to s_i.
+F has source account E, and sequence number set to s.

   F contains operations: